-Though it is easy to believe that you alone are responsible for caring for your aged loved one and your children, that is not the case.
+Though it is easy to believe that you alone are responsible for caring for your family, that is not the case.
 When an older one is in crisis, the entire family is in crisis.
-A strong line of open and honest communication between all family members can do much to ease your burden.
+A strong line of open and honest communication between all family members can ease your burden.

-Talk realistically with your parent about the time that must be spent caring for your children and financial responsibilities.
+Talk realistically with your parent about the time you spend caring for your children and financial responsibilities.
 Likewise, talk with your children about how their lives will be affected by the growing needs of your parent.
-A family that understands the issues of all concerned is better able to accommodate the varying needs of each individual family member.
+A family that understands the issues can accommodate the varying needs of each individual family member.
 Above all, use this time to assure your parent and your child of your love and commitment to their continued well-being.

 Set Realistic Goals

 Understanding that there are only 24 hours in every day is essential.
-Make a list of the things that are absolutely necessary each day regarding your work schedule, the needs of your parents, the needs of your children and spouse, and your own needs as well.
+Make a list of the things that are necessary each day — your work schedule, the needs of your parents, the needs of your children and spouse, and your own needs.
 Delegate responsibility when you can.
 If your spouse cannot share in the physical care of your parent, can they take one of your other duties instead?

-For instance, can your spouse oversee your child's homework and the preparation of a simple meal when you are otherwise engaged with your parent?
+For instance, can your spouse oversee your child's homework and prepare a meal when you are helping your parent?
 Consider shifting some age-appropriate tasks to your children.
-Can they handle the laundry or perform simple tasks like dusting and vacuuming your home or the home of your parent?
-Including everyone in this way works to not only meet the needs as they exist, but also to engender a sense of family togetherness during a difficult time.
+Can they handle the laundry?
+Or perform simple tasks, like dusting and vacuuming your home?
+Including everyone in this way helps meet the needs and also engender a sense of family togetherness during a difficult time.

-Life is stressful, and when the myriad of responsibilities of The Sandwich Generation are added in, it can sometimes seem like too much.
-Being prepared and doing what we can to eliminate stress will help immensely to lessen the burden that we find ourselves a part of.
+Life is stressful!
+When the myriad of responsibilities of the Sandwich Generation are added in, it can seem like too much.
+Being prepared and doing what you can to eliminate stress will help decrease your burden.

-If you are dealing with the overwhelming tasks of being in the sandwich generation, learn how Caring Senior Service can help you, by providing care for your senior, please contact us.
+If you are dealing with responsibilities in the sandwich generation, learn how Caring Senior Service can help!
+We can help provide care for your senior, please contact us.